 American Literature in the 19th Century

 A survey course covering what is sometimes referred to as the 'American Renaissance', focused on the transcendentalists.
 The works of writers such as Thoreau, Emerson, and Hawthorne are examined, and their influence on American literature studied.

 This is a broad survey course covering African-American literature and heritage from colonial America through the 20th century.
 From unknown slave authors through Baldwin and Morrison, narratives and poetry are examined and studied as reflections and interpretations of the progress of African-Americans in modern society.

 There is no set career for individuals holding a Bachelor of Arts in English who have taken several literature courses.
 Potential jobs can be found in the fields of education, newspaper journalism, government service, public relations, management, the arts, or social services.
 Those who wish to teach will need to enroll in a degree or certificate program in education.
 English graduates can also go on to writing or editing positions with magazines, websites, or publishers.
-The U.S. Bureau of Labor Statistics (www.bls.gov) reports that editors in May 2015 earned an average annual salary of $64,910.
+The U.S. Bureau of Labor Statistics (www.bls.gov) reports that editors as of May 2018 earned a median annual salary of $59,480.

 A graduate degree in English or literature can help qualify one to teach at the college level.
-According to the BLS, job openings for all postsecondary teachers are expected to increase by 13% from 2014-2024, due largely to the anticipated increase in college enrollment.
-In May 2015, the BLS found the average national salary for postsecondary English language and literature teachers to be $71,210.
+According to the BLS, job openings for all postsecondary teachers are expected to increase by 11% from 2018-2028, due largely to the anticipated increase in college enrollment.
+As of May 2018, the BLS found the median national salary for postsecondary English language and literature teachers to be $65,660.